danshoup/README-generator/README.md

   ## Usage

-  Install dependencies, then run app by running 'node index'.
+  To use this repository, run the 'npm i' command to install dependencies, and then run 'node index' to begin creating the README file by answering the command-line prompts.

   ## Contributing

-  You can contribute by contacting via email or GitHub.
+  For any questions regarding contributing the the project, you can contact via email or GitHub profile.

   ## Tests